geoimpact/electricity-tariffs/README.md

 cp scraper/.env.sample scraper/.env
 ````

-If you want to run the scraper without docker, you need to provide the correct path to your Chrome or Chromium browser
+If you want to run the scraper **without docker**, you need to provide the correct path to your Chrome or Chromium browser
 executable in the `scraper/.env` file.
 Follow the instructions below to find the path on your system: